Data Exercise 2.2: Using OSDF for outputs¶

 - Check the OSDF directory.
 Did the output

-file return? - Check file sizes.
+.mp4file return? - Check file sizes.
 How big is the returned

-If your job successfully returned the converted .mp4
+If your job successfully returned the converted .mp4 file and did not transfer the .mov file to the submit

-file was appropriately scaled down, then we can go ahead and convert all of the files we uploaded
+server, and the .mp4 file was appropriately scaled down, then we can go ahead and convert all of the files we uploaded

 to OSDF.